 - MGT650 Directed Research (Accounting Specialty Track must complete ACC650 Directed Research in Acctg) (3)

 Program Design/Specialty Track

 Students may opt to complete a generalized program in Global Business or they may select a functional area of business in which to specialize.
-Specialty tracks are available in Management Information Systems or Marketing.
+A specialty track is available in Marketing.
 In addition, a student who has previously completed a B.S. in Accounting may choose to fulfill their electives by taking a series of graduate Accounting courses.

 Students will complete the following courses in fulfillment of electives: ACC618 Advanced Taxation; ACC620 Advanced Auditing; ACC630 Global Financial Reporting & Statement Analysis.
 Students will satisfy Stage Four of the program by completing ACC650 Directed Research in Accounting

 The 9 elective credits in the program must be satisfied with course work in that specialty track.